obvios/Routing/README.md

 ## Description
 `Routing` is a library for separating navigation logic from SwiftUI views.

-- De-couples navigation logic from SwiftUI views.
+- De-couples navigation logic from SwiftUI views, improving separation of concerns.
-- Leads to better separation of concerns.
+- Supports better programmatic navigation.
+- Type-safe

 ## Table of Contents